 5. Deploying Compute Cluster¶

-- High availability for the management node is enabled (see the Enabling Management Node High Availability).
+Besides, high availability for the management node should also be enabled (see the Enabling Management Node High Availability).

 Also take note of the following: